Why Does Resistance Increase with Temperature? | Electrical Engineering Explained

 • Metals (Conductors): Resistance increases with temperature (positive α) because electron scattering increases.

-• Insulators: At low temperatures they have very high resistance, but with enough heat, some electrons may get free, reducing resistance.
+• Insulators: At low temperatures, they have very high resistance, but with enough heat, some electrons may get free, reducing resistance.

 Practical Implications